 Chapter 4734-5 Chiropractic Program Standards and Requirements

-(A) It shall be the objective of a chiropractic educational institution and/or program approved by the state chiropractic board to prepare the graduate doctor of chiropractic as a primary health care provider, as a portal of entry into the health delivery system, trained to examine, diagnose, and assume responsibility for the care of patients and to care for the human body in both health and disease.
+(A) It shall be the objective of doctor of chiropractic degree programs approved by the state chiropractic board to prepare the graduate doctor of chiropractic as a primary health care provider, as a portal of entry into the health delivery system, trained to examine, diagnose, and assume responsibility for the care of patients of all ages and genders and to care for the human body in both health and disease.
 The graduate doctor of chiropractic shall be qualified to consult with, refer to, and/or receive referrals from, other health care providers.

-(D) In considering whether to approve a program or institution, or to continue approval of a program or institution, the board shall utilize the "CCE" standards in making its decision, but it is not bound by the accreditation decisions of the commission on accreditation of the "CCE".
+(D) In considering whether to approve a doctor of chiropractic degree program, or to continue approval of a doctor of chiropractic degree program, the board shall utilize the "Standards" of the council in making its decision.

-(E) Chiropractic educational institutions and programs with board approval prior to the effective date of this rule shall continue to have approval for its doctor of chiropractic graduates to be eligible for licensure in Ohio.
+(E) Doctor of chiropractic degree programs with board approval prior to the effective date of this rule shall continue to have approval for its doctor of chiropractic graduates to be eligible for licensure in Ohio.
 This approval continues until it is removed in accordance with this chapter.
-Board approval of programs and institutions runs concurrently with the "CCE" accreditation.
-Therefore, institutions and programs that are in the process of renewing accreditation with the "CCE" are deemed to be in the same process for renewing approval with the board.
+Board approval of programs and institutions runs concurrently with council accreditation.

-(A) The board shall maintain a cooperative relationship with the council on chiropractic education (hereinafter "CCE").
-The board may accept the "CCE" designations of "full accreditation" and "recognized candidate for accreditation" of a chiropractic educational institution or program, and grant board approval of those institutions or programs for graduates of a Doctor of Chiropractic degree program to be eligible for Ohio licensure.
+(A) The board shall maintain a cooperative relationship with the council on chiropractic education (hereinafter "CCE" or "council").
+The board may accept the "CCE" designation of "accredited doctor of chiropractic program/institution" of a doctor of chiropractic degree program and grant board approval of those institutions or programs for graduates of a doctor of chiropractic degree program to be eligible for Ohio licensure.
 If the "CCE" removes accreditation from an institution or program, the board may ratify this decision by removing its approval, permitting the institution or program the due process procedures contained within Chapter 119. of the Revised Code.
 However, the board need only prove that the "CCE" has withdrawn its accreditation for the board to revoke its approval of the program or institution.

 (B) The board shall, in good faith, participate to the extent possible in the activities and programs of the "CCE", to the extent that the interests of the board and of the "CCE" are consistent.

 (A) Purpose.
-For the purpose of obtaining factual information, the board may appoint a site visitation team to make an on-site visit to a chiropractic educational institution or program and to provide the board with a written report of its findings.
-The site visit may occur when the institution or program is a candidate for accreditation with the Council on Chiropractic Education (hereinafter "CCE") and thus a candidate for board approval, pursuant to Administrative Rule 4734-5-01, during the time period a program or an institution seeks to renew its CCE accreditation(renew board approval), or at any time the board believes it is in the best interests of Ohioans to determine facts concerning the operation of a board approved institution.
+For the purpose of obtaining factual information, the board may appoint a site visitation team to make an on-site visit to a doctor of chiropractic degree program and to provide the board with a written report of its findings.
+The site visit may occur when a program applies for board approval or at any time the board believes it is in the best interests of Ohioans to determine facts concerning the operation of a board approved institution or program.

 (B) Composition.
-The site visitation team shall be appointed by the board and shall consist of not less than five members, nor more than seven members, including a chairperson appointed by the board.
-The team shall conduct an on-site visit of the institution for the purpose of evaluation.
-The team shall consist of at least two doctors of chiropractic practicing in Ohio, one member who is either an administrator or faculty member at a non-chiropractic institution of higher learning, one member who holds the doctor of chiropractic degree and is either an administrator or faculty member of a board-approved chiropractic college, and a representative of the public who holds at least a bachelor degree.
-The board may also appoint up to two additional team members with particular backgrounds which would be useful to the team and/or board.
+The site visitation team shall be appointed by the board and may consist of not more than seven members, including a chairperson appointed by the board.
+The team shall conduct an on-site visit of the program for the purpose of evaluation.
+The team shall consist of members with particular backgrounds and expertise to provide a comprehensive assessment of the program.

 (C) Logistics.
-Any on-site visit shall be conducted over a minimum of three days at the site of the institution.
-This time period may be extended at the discretion of the board, for just cause.
-The entire projected cost of the team visit shall be paid in advance by the chiropractic educational institution to the board, or directly to the team members, as directed by the board.
-Such expenses shall include, but not be limited to, meals, lodging and per diem expenses of twenty-four hours per day including the time for travel to and from the applicant and the time of the on-site visit.
-Expenses shall also include the time required for preparing the report and presenting such report to the board.
-The institution shall be notified at least forty-five days in advance of the visit and the actual expenses required by the site visitation team.
-Projected travel expenses shall be computed at the rate per mile allowed by the state of Ohio or actual cost of transportation at the discretion of the board.
-Receipts of expenses incurred by the site visitation team shall be submitted to the board for documentation and approval.
-In the event the expenses incurred by the team are less than the amount prepaid by the institution, the institution shall be reimbursed for this amount.
-In the event the expenses of the team exceed the amount paid in advance by the program or institution, the institution shall pay the additional amount due.
-Failure to pay over monies due is grounds for denying or removing board approval.
+The entire projected cost of the team visit shall be paid by the program directly to the team members.
+Such expenses shall include, but not be limited to, meals, lodging, travel and per diem expenses of eight hours per day in addition to time for travel.
+Expenses shall also include the time required for preparing the report and presenting the report to the board.
+The program shall be notified at least forty-five days in advance of the visit.
+Receipts of expenses incurred by the site visitation team shall be submitted to the board for documentation and approval prior to submission to the program for reimbursement.
+Failure to pay monies due is grounds for denying or removing board approval.

 (D) Report.
 At the completion of the on-site visit the team shall prepare a report and present it to the board.
-The site visitation team chairperson shall be responsible for preparing the report, which reflects the findings of the team.
-The team report shall include, but not be limited to, a detailed analysis of the institution or program and its curriculum, faculty, governance, programs, finances, its relationship to other chiropractic educational institutions and the educational standards recognized by the board, as well as other relevant information.
+The site visitation team chairperson shall be responsible for preparing the report of findings of the team.
+The team report shall include, but not be limited to, a detailed analysis of the program's eligibility factors contained in its application for approval and self-study documentation as well as other relevant information.

-Copies of this report shall be filed with the board and the chief executive officer of the program or institution.
-All clerical, administrative, printing and related expenses of the team shall be paid by the institution.
-The board shall review the report and shall notify the program or institution of its decision within one hundred twenty days of the filing of the report.
+Copies of the report shall be filed with the board and the chief administrative officer of the program.
+All clerical, administrative, printing and related expenses of the team shall be paid by the program.
+The board shall review the report and shall notify the program of its decision within one hundred twenty days of the filing of the report.
 This time period may be extended for good cause at the board's discretion.

 (A) Application.
-For a chiropractic educational institution or program to seek initial approval by the board for its doctor of chiropractic graduates to obtain Ohio licensure, it must first apply to the board.
-The chief executive or academic officer of the institution or program shall send a letter of intent to the board.
-The letter of intent shall include a copy of all self-study documentation required by the council on chiropractic education's (hereinafter "CCE") commission on accreditation in its standards for doctor of chiropractic programs and requirements for institutional status (hereinafter "Standards").
+For a doctor of chiropractic degree program to seek initial approval by the board for its doctor of chiropractic graduates to obtain Ohio licensure, it must first apply to the board.
+The chief administrative officer of the program shall send a letter of intent to the board and shall include a copy of all self-study documentation required by the council on chiropractic education (hereinafter "CCE" or "Council") in its "CCE Accreditation Standards; Principles, Processes & Requirements for Accreditation, January 2018" (hereinafter "Standards").
 This rule does not require an applicant to also apply to the "CCE" for accreditation, but if the applicant has done so, it should provide the same information to the board as it provided to the "CCE".

 Rescinded eff 4-5-09

-(1) If a "CCE" accredited institution or program, maintaining that accreditation;
+(2) If a "CCE" accredited program, maintaining that accreditation;

-(2) If not a "CCE" accredited institution or program, complying with the "CCE" standards as interpreted by the board;
+(3) If not a "CCE" accredited program, complying with the "Standards" as interpreted by the board;

-(4) Complying with all statutes and rules governing the operation of such a program or institution in its state of domicile;
+(5) All statutes and rules governing the operation of such a program in its state of domicile;

-(B) During an investigation of a program or institution pursuant to this rule, the program or institution shall provide information and documentation requested by the board to complete its investigation.
-The board may order a site visit as described in Rule 4734-5-03 of the Administrative Rule.
+(B) During an investigation of a program pursuant to this rule, the program shall provide information and documentation requested by the board to complete its investigation.
+The board may order a site visit as described in rule 4734-5-03 of the Administrative Code.